Avanti99/Microservices/README.md

 # UserService
-This has all the config for rating microservice
+This has all the config for user microservice